BlueStamp-Engineering-2022/RyanT_BSE_Project/index.md

-﻿# LED Tie
+﻿# Robotic Arm
-A tie fitted with LEDs that has a microphone installed so that everytime you talk, the LEDs light up in a pattern.
+A robotic arm that is controlled by joysticks that can move up, down, left to right, as well as grasp items.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|